-While the bank run model of systemic risk has been fairly widely studied in the financial economics literature, more recent examples of systemic financial crises have often been associated with disruptions to financial markets, rather than runs on particular financial institutions.
-For example, the 1987 stock market crash was not precipitated by concerns at an individual institution, nor was it the proximate cause of the failure of any large financial firm.
+While the bank run model of systemic risk has been studied fairly widely in the financial economics literature, more recent examples of events in which concerns about systemic risk arose have often been associated with disruptions to financial markets, rather than runs on particular financial institutions.
+For example, the 1987 stock market crash was not precipitated by concerns at an individual institution, nor was it the proximate cause of the failure of any large bank.
 Nevertheless, it was clearly viewed-at the time and since-as an event with potentially systemic consequences that warranted official sector intervention.